laminlabs/lamindb/docs/sync.md

 artifact.view_lineage()
 ```

-The transferred dataset is linked to a special type of transform that stores the slug and uid of the source instance:
+The synced dataset is linked to a special type of transform that stores the slug and uid of the source instance:

 ```python
 artifact.transform.description